zilton7/devblog/_posts/2026-08-07-the-shopify-goldmine-how-to-build-your-first-app-in-rails.md

  path: /assets/images/2026-08-07-The-Shopify-Goldmine-How-To-Build-Your-First-App-In-Rails/feature.webp
 ---

-# From Rails Dev to Shopify Partner: A Beginner's Guide to Building Apps

 If you know Ruby on Rails, you are already sitting on a goldmine.

 Shopify is one of the biggest e-commerce platforms in the world, and here is a secret: **Shopify was built with Rails.** Because of this, the Shopify ecosystem is incredibly friendly to Rails developers.